 Cialdini synthesized years of research on social influence into six universal principles for understanding attempts to influence human behavior.
 Both businesses and consumers can use these principles to better understand the inner workings of purchasing behaviors and to determine which strategies are most likely to succeed.

-Commitment.
-Once someone is engaged with something, they are more likely to stick with it.
-In business, this means cultivating brand loyalty; once someone is working with a product or using a service, they are more likely to commit to paying for it again.
+- Commitment: Once someone is engaged with something, they are more likely to stick with it.
+In business, this means cultivating brand loyalty; once someone is using a product or service, they are more likely to commit to paying for it again.

-Pack mentality.
-If more people do something, others are likely to do it as well.
-When brands can demonstrate their popularity or satisfaction across a wide customer base, other consumers are more likely to buy in as well.
+- Consensus: If more people do something, others are likely to do it as well.
+When brands can demonstrate their popularity or satisfaction across a wide customer base, other consumers are likely to buy in as well.

-Authority.
-People are more likely to listen to an expert than anyone off the street.
-So, while pack mentality is important, having a relevant expert speak to the effectiveness of a brand's product or service is essential to converting new consumers.
+- Authority: People are more likely to listen to an expert than anyone off the street.
+So, while pack mentality is important, a relevant expert speaking to the effectiveness of a brand's product or service is important to convert new consumers.

-- Scarcity.
-People tend to want what they perceive they cannot have.
-Making a product or service seem exclusive or as if it will go out of stock if they don't act quickly often makes it more enticing to the consumer and increases the likelihood that they will buy in.
+- Scarcity: People tend to want what they perceive they cannot have.
+Making a product or service seem exclusive or as if it will go out of stock if they don't act quickly often makes it more enticing to the consumer and increases the likelihood that they will buy.

 Armed with these six principles of influence, companies can more adeptly navigate their potential consumers and convert more to sales.
 However, Cialdini warned against crossing the line between influence and manipulation, as the latter could spell disaster in the long run.